tsackton/taelgar/Gazetteer/The Central Lowlands Region/Nashtkar/Hall of Stories.md

+---
+tags: [place]
+displayDefaults: {startStatus: founded, startPrefix: founded, endPrefix: destroyed, endStatus: destroyed}
+campaignInfo: []
-# The Hall of Stories
+name: Hall of Stories
+placeType:
+partOf:
+---

 A building in the [[Monastery of Bhishma]] that houses the stories of the Dunmari.